Back to overview

 What qualification do I gain?

 People who complete the intermediate apprenticeship may progress onto the paralegal apprenticeship (detailed below).
-This can be followed by the next stage of apprenticeship or the new CILEX Professional Qualification (CPQ)
+This can be followed by the next apprenticeship stage or the new CILEX Professional Qualification (CPQ).

-The paralegal apprenticeship trains apprentices in the skills needed to practise in a certain legal practice area – paralegals work alongside solicitors on legal matters, often performing many of the same tasks and responsibilities.
+The paralegal apprenticeship trains apprentices in the skills needed to practise in a particular legal practice area.
+Paralegals work alongside solicitors on legal matters, often performing many of the same tasks and responsibilities.
 The practice area that the apprentice moves into will be determined by their law firm (ie, what the law firm does and what its business needs are).
-The apprenticeship lasts 24 months.
+The paralegal apprenticeship lasts 24 months.

 Am I eligible?

-The entry requirements are three A levels graded C or above and five GCSEs (or equivalent qualifications) graded 9 to 4 (A* to C), including maths and English.
-This means that you can start the paralegal apprenticeship immediately after leaving school or complete an intermediate apprenticeship.
+The entry requirements are three A levels (96 UCAS points) and five GCSEs (or equivalent qualifications) graded 9 to 4 (A* to C), including maths and English.
+This means that you can start the paralegal apprenticeship immediately after leaving school or completing an intermediate apprenticeship.

 What does it involve?